barvian/thesis/paper.md

 {% include f.html f=2 align="left" %}

 Unfortunately, Calm also lacks any positive psychology/relapse prevention tools, though it doesn’t claim to target GAD patients in particular, so this choice may have been intentional.
-In any case, the application’s limited scope and focused design is commendable and fully deserving of the many positive reviews it’s received on the App Store.
+In any case, the application’s limited scope and focused design are commendable and fully deserving of the many positive reviews from the App Store.

 #### Takeaways

-This thesis' application will attempt to preserve some of the core functionalities, reading materials, and relaxation techniques found in SAM, while also offering users a more guided approach like Calm's and Positive Psychology exercises as discussed above.
+This thesis' application will attempt to preserve some of the core functionalities, reading materials, and relaxation techniques found in SAM with a more guided approach like Calm's, in addition to its own Positive Psychology exercises for long-term relapse prevention.

 ## Methodology

 ### Ideation

 Anxiety is a personal issue to me; I've certainly experienced it myself and have learned a great deal trying to treat it through self-help and other methods (with varying degrees of success).
-I knew from firsthand experience how helpful some computer-based applications could be in treating this disorder, so this project felt like an incredible opportunity to create a similar tool to (hopefully) assist others in their own recovery process.
+I knew from firsthand experience how helpful some computer-based applications could be in treating this disorder, so this project felt like an incredible opportunity to create a similar tool to help assist others in their own recovery process.

 #### Core features